sdbj2063/gcd/CodeBook.md

 2. Each observation is in a row.
 This data set meets that requirement by listing the mean calculations for each mean() and std() observed data point for each subject/activity combination.
 3. Each type of observational unit forms a table.
 This data set meets that requirement by listing all the means calculated.

-The horizontal layout of this report provided a manageable means of visually inspecting the data.
+__The horizontal layout of this report provided a manageable means of visually inspecting the data.__

 To take this process one step further, I could have created a four-column table with subject, activity, variable name and value.
-Instead of the numerical variables each forming their own column, each variable name would be a value in the variable column and its subject/activity/variable combination would have one value.
+Instead of the numerical variables each forming their own column, each variable name would be a value in the variable column and each subject/activity/variable combination would have one value.
 In effect, the data would be a three-way intersection (many-to-many) table in an entity relationship diagram (ERD).
+However, I saw no practical reason for creating one really long, really skinny data set that a user would then have to recombine in order to make sense of the data.

-However, I saw no practical reason for creating one really long, really skinny data set that a user would then have to recombine in order to make sense of the data. __For the purposes of enabling student peer evaluators to quickly review the data,__ the current layout seemed the best approach and closely resembled the layout of the original data.
+__For the purposes of enabling student peer evaluators to quickly review the data,__ the current layout seemed the best approach and closely resembled the layout of the original data.

 ## VIII.
 References